Your Pet’s First Year

 Kitten Healthcare Guide

-• Week 8: The kitten receives its first vaccinations for panleukopenia, rhinotracheitis, calicivirus and chlamydia (4 in 1or FVRCP).
-A parasite test, deworming, and a physical exam are completed.
+• Week 4 – 6: The kitten receives its first vaccinations for panleukopenia, rhinotracheitis, calicivirus and chlamydia (3 in 1 or FVRCP).
+A parasite test, deworming if needed, and a physical exam are completed.
+We offer a FELV/FIV blood test at 6 weeks.
+If you are going to keep them an indoor/outdoor cat we recommend the FELV vaccine for the kitten that may be exposed to other cats.

-• Week 16: The third 4 in 1 (FVRCP) vaccination and first feline leukemia vaccination are provided.
-A parasite test, deworming, and physical exam are completed.
+• Week 12: The third 3-in-1 (FVRCP) vaccination,rabies vaccination, and second feline leukemia vaccination (if wanted) are provided.
+A parasite test, deworming if needed, and physical exam are completed.
+We also start discussing flea/tick prevention.

 • Boosters: FVRCP (Panleukopenia, rhinotracheitis, calicivirus, chlamydia) and leukemia shots are provided yearly.
-The rabies shot is provided with kitten vaccines in one year, and then again every three years.
+The rabies shot is provided with kitten vaccines in one year, and then again every year unless stated otherwise wanting a three year rabies vaccine .
 A parasite test and physical exam is completed.

 • Months 5-15: Spaying or neutering is typically completed within this age range.